 What Size Tissue Sample Is Needed For Testing?

 The more tissue, the better.
-In addition to the core biopsy mentioned on a previous page, tumor tissue can be obtained thru bronchoscopy, lymph node biopsy, mediastinoscopy, CT guided core needle biopsy and via the VATS (video-assisted thoracoscopic surgery) procedure.
+In addition to the core biopsy mentioned on a previous page, tumor tissue can be obtained through bronchoscopy, lymph node biopsy, mediastinoscopy, CT-guided core needle biopsy, and via the VATS (Video-Assisted Thoracoscopic Surgery) procedure.

 Where Do I Go To Have My Tissue Tested?

-Many academic centers currently offer comprehensive tumor testing.
-Outside of academic centers, testing can be done through various “CLIA-certified” companies and laboratories in the US.
-In the latter case, your local oncologist can have these tests ordered.
+Many academic cancer centers currently offer comprehensive tumor testing.
+Outside of these facilities, testing can be done through various “CLIA-certified” companies and laboratories in the US.
+Your local oncologist should order these tests.
 Once ordered, the local hospital pathology department is responsible for sending your tumor tissue to the appropriate testing facility.
 Your local pathologist is an important member of your treatment team.
 (See list of resources here)

 The Lung Cancer Mutation Consortium (LCMC) represents the largest national initiative to prospectively examine non-small cell lung cancer tumors, and match patients to the best possible therapies.
 Currently, the LCMC includes 16 leading cancer centers across the country.
 The primary goal of the LCMC is to provide the most up-to-date care for lung cancer patients, while collecting valuable information about the frequency and characteristics of abnormalities found in lung tumors to further improve patient care for the entire lung cancer community.

 How Long Does It Take To Get Results?

-Once your tissue is sent for analysis, results will take approximately 1-4 weeks, depending on the amount and quality of the tumor in the biopsy.
+Once your tissue is sent for analysis, results will take approximately 1-4 weeks, depending on the amount and quality of the tumor tissue collected in the biopsy.
 The tests themselves are relatively straightforward.
-The delay usually comes from the time it takes for the local hospital to locate your tumor specimen, to prepare the specimen for sending out to another facility, and then to actually send it.
+Processing time is determined by the time it takes your local hospital to locate, prepare, and send your tumor specimen to the testing facility.
 If your treatment is contingent on the test results, your doctor can request the test be expedited.

 Are any blood tests available for testing my cancer?